lupharos/cloudflare-origin-server/README.md

 ## 📌 1.
 Domain & DNS Setup

 ### 1.1 Purchase Domain
-Buy `lupharos.com.tr` from a registrar like Namecheap, GoDaddy, or Google Domains.
+Buy `a domain` from a registrar like Namecheap, GoDaddy, or Google Domains.

 ### 1.2 Move DNS to Cloudflare
 - Add the domain to [Cloudflare Dashboard](https://dash.cloudflare.com)